zv3zdochka/World_of_Speed/README.md

 # Racing Game "World of Speed" on Unity

 This game is a racing arcade where the player must complete five levels, dodging obstacles and reaching the finish line.
+Additionally, throughout the code, there are clear comments that will assist those who are learning Unity in understanding the code.

 ## Installation Instructions